 - Select the four squares icon to open the components library.

-- Click and drag components available in the Layout section and drop them onto the canvas.
+- Select and drag components available in the Layout section and drop them onto the canvas.

-- Use the component shortcut menu and/or options in the sidebar to configure each component.
+- Use the component shortcut menu or options in the sidebar to configure each component.

 - In the footer, select the grid icon to remove the dotted lines and preview the result.